marcinmmalec/evolevu-project-2/README.md

 Make sure nodemon is installed, then run npm run dev<br/>

 # Note
 .env should not be included.
-It will need to be gained elsewhere<br/>
+It will need to be gained elsewhere or filled in with your own information<br/>